Simultaneous Decorrelation of Matrix Time Series: Theoretical properties

 \end{assumption}

 Here for any random variable/vector/matrix $ X$, $\sigma( X)$ is understood to be the $\sigma$-field generated by $ X$.
-Assumption \ref{asmp:mixing} allows a very general class of time series models, including causal ARMA processes with continuously distributed innovations; see also \cite{tong1990non, bradley2005, tsay2005analysis, fan2008nonlinear, rosenblatt2012markov, tsay2018nonlinear}, among others.
-The restriction $r_1\le 1$ is introduced only for presentation convenience.
+Assumption \ref{asmp:mixing} allows a very general class of time series models, including causal ARMA processes with continuously distributed innovations; see \cite{bradley2005}, and also Section 2.6 of \cite{fan2008nonlinear}.
+The restriction $r_1\le 1$ is introduced only for simple presentation.